pmineiro/randembed/matlab/README.md

 ==========
 This directory contains the matlab/octave code.

+Files:

+ * [rembed.m](rembed.m): randomized embedding code.
+Given features X and labels Y, computes the top right singular vectors of (U<sub>X</sub><sup>T</sup> Y), where U<sub>X</sub> are the left singular vectors of X.
+ * [calmultimls.m](calmultimls.m): (primal approximation to) kernel multiclass and multilabel fitting routine.  uses preconditioned SGD.

+To see examples of these two routines composed to solve problems, look at the multilabel experiments in [../mulan](../mulan) and the multiclass experiment in [../aloi](../aloi).

 compiling the mex
 -----------------
 If you are using matlab, you should compile the mex to make everything go faster.
 Hopefully you can just type
-> make NUM_THREADS=6
+> make NUM\_THREADS=6

 and all the mex will be compiled for you.
-Adjust NUM_THREADS based upon how much parallelism is appropriate for your setup.
+Adjust NUM\_THREADS based upon how much parallelism is appropriate for your setup.
 (Sorry, it's not cool enough to auto-detect this).

 If you lack a reasonable shell environment, you can execute the mex commands directly from matlab, e.g., under Windows: